NavidBinAhmed/apache_airflow_dag/README.md

 Step 3: Importing PythonOperator and defining flows

-Step 4: Sequence of workflow
+Step 4: Sequence of workflow-tasks

-Final: Refresh Airflow dashbard and explore the developed DAG
+Final: Refresh Airflow dashbard and explore the developed DAG in graphical and grid views

 .
 .